 Did they sometimes say the wrong things in their desperation to break through to me?
 God, yes.

 But not one of them said – or could have said — anything wrong enough to push me into suicide nor anything right enough to pull me back from the brink.

 I could barely register their words, anyway.
 All I could focus on was my own all-consuming anguish.

 The only reason I survived my suicide trance was sheer dumb luck.

 While I was making my plans, I had scoped out a pawnshop that sold handguns and wasn’t too fussy about paperwork or mandatory waiting periods.
 The night I was ready to act, I took $300 in cash out of my bank account and drove over to the pawnshop … only to find that it had gone out of business.

 My tunnel vision was so narrow at that point that it didn’t occur to me that I could go to another pawn shop, and I was too mentally and physically exhausted to think of a different plan.
 I sat numbly in my car in the parking lot until daybreak.
 Then I slowly drove to my doctor’s office.

-By the end of the year, I'd acquired a psychiatrist, a new diagnosis--bipolar disorder--and a new treatment regimen that slowly began to disperse that dark cloud of despair that had shrouded me for so many months.
+By the end of the year, I had acquired a psychiatrist, a new diagnosis – bipolar disorder – and a new treatment regimen that slowly began to disperse that dark cloud of despair that had shrouded me for so many months.

-If you're still struggling with guilt over your loved one's suicide, please make today the day that absorb the knowledge, in your mind and in your heart, that you are not to blame.
-You didn't cause it.
-You couldn't have stopped it.
+If you are still struggling with guilt over your loved one’s suicide, please make today the day that absorbs the knowledge, in your mind and in your heart, that you are not to blame.
+You did not cause it.
+You could not have stopped it.

-It's sad, horribly, tragically sad when depression or another mental illness steals a life.
-But it's not your fault.
+It is sad – horribly and tragically sad when depression or another mental illness steals a life.
+But it is not your fault.